OVERVIEW

 Diagnosis

-To diagnose whether you have cataract or not, your doctor will conduct a comprehensive eye examination which includes:
+To diagnose whether you have cataract or not, your doctor at the Best Cataract Hospital in Rohtak will conduct a comprehensive eye examination, which includes: